-Value added tax (VAT) is payable on domestic sales of most goods and services.
+VAT is payable on domestic sales of most goods and services.
 In addition, VAT is payable on importation of goods or services and withdrawal.

 The Norwegian VAT Act of 2009 does not contain any specific provisions with respect to the place of supply of goods and services.
 As a starting point, transactions taking place domestically within Norway are subject to VAT.
 However, the VAT Act contains several exceptions.
 Transactions taking place abroad (outside the Norwegian mainland and the limit of territorial waters) are outside the scope of Norwegian VAT.

-VAT-liable supplies and VAT-exempt supplies
+VAT-liable and VAT-exempt supplies

 A number of services are VAT exempt.
 Such supplies fall entirely outside the scope of the VAT Act.
-Businesses that only are engaged in such supplies are not entitled to register for VAT purposes and are not entitled to VAT deduction.
-Examples of VAT-exempt supplies are financial services, health and social services, educational services, some cultural services (e.g., the right to attend theatre, opera, ballet and concerts).
+Businesses that are only engaged in such supplies are not entitled to register for VAT purposes and are not entitled to VAT deduction.
+Examples of VAT-exempt supplies are financial services, health and social services, educational services and some cultural services (e.g., the right to attend theatre, opera, ballet and concerts).
 Sale and lease of real estate are also VAT exempt.
 However, it is possible to opt for a voluntary VAT registration with respect to lease of real estate for use in a VAT-liable business by the lessee.

 Exports and imports